Inpatient Massage Therapy Program

 “Calm words and gentle touch do a lot to restore the wounded.
 Massage therapy is one helpful way to complement the science of medicine with humane care, to balance the technical with the art of touch and the blessing of human contact.”

--- Mark Lacy, M.D.; Flagstaff Infectious Disease Specialist
+-- Mark Lacy, M.D.; Flagstaff Infectious Diseases Specialist

 The hospital-based massage therapy program is one service that Flagstaff Medical Center provides to ensure our patients’ comfort and well-being.
 Massage can reduce a patient’s feeling of isolation and promote overall general relaxation and a faster return to health.